MinecraftCodeEdu/Blocklycraft/docs/API-Reference.md

  * priority - optional - see events.on() for more information.

-### events.pluginDisable()
+### events.serviceUnregister()

 #### Parameters

- * callback - A function which is called whenever the [server.PluginDisableEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/server/PluginDisableEvent.html) is fired
+ * callback - A function which is called whenever the [server.ServiceUnregisterEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/server/ServiceUnregisterEvent.html) is fired

  * priority - optional - see events.on() for more information.

-### events.serverListPing()
+### events.mapInitialize()

 #### Parameters

+ * callback - A function which is called whenever the [server.MapInitializeEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/server/MapInitializeEvent.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.tabComplete()

+#### Parameters

+ * callback - A function which is called whenever the [server.TabCompleteEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/server/TabCompleteEvent.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.pluginEnable()

+#### Parameters

+ * callback - A function which is called whenever the [server.PluginEnableEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/server/PluginEnableEvent.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.broadcastMessage()

+#### Parameters

- * callback - A function which is called whenever the [server.ServerListPingEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/server/ServerListPingEvent.html) is fired
+ * callback - A function which is called whenever the [server.BroadcastMessageEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/server/BroadcastMessageEvent.html) is fired

  * priority - optional - see events.on() for more information.